-We met a nice guy named Mark, and he was that perfect bar person for a whiskey enthusiast like myself.
-I checked the menu, picked one that sounded interesting, and then he would come with another one, similar to what I had picked, but a step or more up in quality.
+We met this brilliant guy named Mark, and he's that perfect bar person for a whiskey enthusiast like myself.
+I looked through the menu, picked a whiskey that sounded interesting, and then he would recommend another one, similar to what I had picked, but a step or more up in quality.
 That was how I came across this Powers single cask.

-What he had was the 16-year-old Powers that was released exclusively for the Celtic whiskey shop – a lovely single pot still with characters of oak, dry vanilla, chocolate, toffee and a bit of liquorice to name a few.
+One he recommended was the 16-year-old Powers that was released exclusively for the Celtic whiskey shop – a lovely single pot still with characters of oak, dry vanilla, chocolate, toffee and a bit of liquorice to name a few.
 Sadly this bottle is long gone.

 But to my great delight, we received the good news that there were still a few bottles of something similar, a 15-year-old single cask Powers at the Supervalu nearby.
-Of course we went there. ething similar, a 15-year-old single cask Powers at the Supervalu nearby.
-Of course we went there.
+Of course, we went there.

-I don’t have any facts about this whiskey, other that it is a Powers single pot still, most likely a Supervalu release, and matured for 15 years – so a step up from the fabulous John’s Lane release.
-It’s bottled at 46% ABV and is a really nice one – 15-year-olds are usually nice whiskeys in my opinion.
+I don't have any facts about this whiskey, other than it is a Powers single pot still, most likely a Supervalu release, and matured for 15 years - so a step up from the fabulous John's Lane Release.
+It's bottled at 46% ABV and is a really nice one - 15-year-olds are usually nice whiskeys in my opinion.

-Oak, apple, raisins, something sweet that reminds of the Italian orange liqueur Aurum.
+Oak, vanilla, apple, raisins, something sweet that reminds of the Italian orange liqueur Aurum.
 Toffee.

-It’s soft and smooth.
+It's soft and gorgeous.
 Soft vanilla fudge, with spiciness and oak further back on the palate.
 Very nice finish with dark chocolate flavours.
-The aromas become sweeter with a drop of water but overall there is no point with adding any to this whiskey – it only loses some complexity.

 Sadly these single casks releases are very limited, 200-something bottles, and very difficult to get your hands on, and the price goes up of course.
 But there sure is reason to wait for the next release.